wendahere/JAWS/wenda.md

 ##TL:DR
 ##Conclusion:
 My code was successful.
-The code can be seen below or [here](https://pastebin.com/sCmUxWWL).
+The code can be seen below.

 	from microbit import *